oldo/api-docs-public/source/index.html.md

 }
 ```

-Returns general information about all available products:
+Returns general information about categories and all available products.
+Note that products need to be associated with a frontoffice category or set as promoted in order to be returned by this endpoint:

 ### HTTP Request